 Employment Outlook and Salary Information

 Many law firms are attempting to lower costs and increase efficiency through the hiring of legal assistants and paralegals.
-According to the BLS, jobs in this field will grow by 8% from 2014-2024, which is about as fast as the average for all occupations.
-The BLS said the mean annual wage for paralegals and legal assistants was $52,390 in May 2015.
+According to the BLS, jobs in this field will grow by 12% from 2018-2028, which is much faster than the average for all occupations.
+The BLS said the mean annual wage for paralegals and legal assistants was $54,500 in May 2018.

 Individuals interested in career fields related to personal injury may pursue a Bachelor of Science in Paralegal Studies.
 This degree program equips students with the skills needed through coursework and internships covering legal research, drafting, and interviewing skills.